FluxML/Flux.jl/docs/src/models/overview.md

        end

 julia> loss(x_train, y_train)
-0.007433314787010791
+0.0054461159743368626

 julia> parameters
-Params([[3.9735880692372345], [1.9925541368157165]])
+Params([[4.022609], [2.0063674]])
 ```

 After 200 training steps, the loss went down, and the parameters are getting close to those in the function the model is built to predict.

-## Verify the Results
+## Evaluate the Predictive Performance of the Model

 Now, let's verify the predictions:

 ```
-julia> predict(x_test)
+julia> model(x_test)
 1×5 Array{Float64,2}:
- 25.8442  29.8194  33.7946  37.7698  41.745
+ 26.142  30.1646  34.1872  38.2099  42.2325

 julia> y_test
 1×5 Array{Int64,2}:
  26  30  34  38  42
 ```

-The predictions are good.
-Here's how we got there.

-First, we gathered real-world data into the variables `x_train`, `y_train`, `x_test`, and `y_test`.
-The `x_*` data defines inputs, and the `y_*` data defines outputs.
-The `*_train` data is for training the model, and the `*_test` data is for verifying the model.
-Our data was based on the function `4x + 2`.

-Then, we built a single input, single output predictive model, `predict = Dense(1, 1)`.
-The initial predictions weren't accurate, because we had not trained the model yet.

-After building the model, we trained it with `train!(loss, parameters, data, opt)`.
-The loss function is first, followed by the `parameters` holding the weights and biases of the model, the training data, and the `Descent` optimizer provided by Flux.
-We ran the training step once, and observed that the parameters changed and the loss went down.
-Then, we ran the `train!` many times to finish the training process.

-After we trained the model, we verified it with the test data to verify the results.

-This overall flow represents how Flux works.
+As expected, the predictions are very accurate since the underlying function was simple and observed without noise.
+Later on we will see `Flux` in action on substantially more challenging applications.

+In summary, Flux builds and evaluates a predictive model through the following steps:

+1. Setup training and test data.
+2. Build a predictive model with initialized parameters.
+3. Find better parameters by optimizing a loss function that penalizes poor predictions.
+4. Evaluate the learned model by assessing predictive performance on the test data.

 Let's drill down a bit to understand what's going on inside the individual layers of Flux.